 A carpet cleaner dispenses a liquid cleaning solution, and then a brush or agitator tool gently scrubs carpet fibers to extract as much dirt as possible.
 Once this process is complete, the machine is tasked with suctioning up the loosened dirt, grime, and moisture into an onboard reservoir.

 How often should I use a carpet cleaner?

 Many people maintain the appearance and cleanliness of their carpets and rugs by using a carpet cleaner on a regular basis.
 While carpet manufacturers often recommend professional carpet cleaning on an annual basis, having a home carpet-cleaning machine means that you can take advantage of a deeper clean more often.

 Some people use a carpet cleaner on a monthly or even weekly basis, but your specific needs will vary based on the type of carpet you have in your home, the volume of foot traffic, and whether you have children, pets, or habits that contribute to more rapid dirt buildup.

 What kind of stains can carpet cleaners remove?

 Stains from dirt, mud, food and drink, grease, oil, and bodily fluids can often be greatly reduced or even eliminated with the help of a carpet cleaner.
 Some stains may disappear with a single treatment, while others may require repeated cleaning sessions.
-To take stain-fighting power up a notch, you might consider using a specialty carpet cleaning solution, like one formulated for pet stains.
+To take stain-fighting power up a notch, you might consider using a specialty carpet-cleaning solution, like one formulated for pet stains.

 Can carpet cleaners remove pet odors?

-One important thing to note is that you should not use hot water to clean carpets with pet odors.
+One important thing to note is that you should not use hot water to deep clean carpets with pet odors.
 The heat can bond the proteins in urine to carpet fibers, resulting in a hard-to-remove stain and lingering odor.